bitcointranscripts/bitcointranscripts/wasabi/research-club/coinshuffle-plusplus-part-1.md

 Adam Ficsor: 00:49:39

-You mean using, do you mean using Tor as the protocol or the Tor network as the built thing.
+Do you mean using Tor as the protocol or the Tor network as the built thing.

 Lucas Ontivero: 00:49:51